-3.4.6 Landscape and Visual Impact
+3.6.5 Landscape and Visual Impact

-- 3.4.6.1 The Applicant shall follow the criteria and guidelines as stated in Annexes 10 and 18 of the TM for evaluating and assessing landscape and visual impacts of any above ground structures and work areas associated with the Project.
-Landscape and visual impacts during both construction and operation stages within the study area shall be assessed. - 3.4.6.2 Study areas for landscape impact assessment shall include all areas within 100m from the Project.
+- 3.6.5.1 The Applicant shall follow the criteria and guidelines as stated in Annexes 10 and 18 of the TM for evaluating and assessing landscape and visual impacts of any above ground structures, for example noise barrier proposed by the EIA Study, and work areas associated with the Project.
+The Applicant shall also follow the EIAO Guidance Note No. 8/2010. - 3.6.5.2 Study areas for landscape impact assessment shall include all areas within 100m from the Project.
 Study area for visual impact assessment shall be defined by the visual envelope of the Project.
-The defined visual envelope must be shown on a plan in the EIA report. - 3.4.6.3 The Applicant shall review relevant Outline Zoning Plans, Development Permissions Area Plans, Outline Development Plans, Layout Plans, other relevant published land use plans, planning briefs and studies which may identify areas of high landscape value and recommend country park, coastal protection area, conservation area, open space, amenity area and green belt designations.
+The defined visual envelope must be shown on a plan in the EIA report. - 3.6.5.3 The Applicant shall review relevant Outline Zoning Plans, Outline Development Plans, Layout Plans, other relevant published land use plans, planning briefs and studies, approved planning applications and rezoning proposals which may identify areas of high landscape value, open space, amenity area and green belt designations.
 Any guidelines on landscape strategies, landscape frameworks, urban design concepts, building height profiles, special design areas, landmarks, designated view corridors, open space networks, landscape links that may affect the appreciation of the Project shall also be reviewed.
 The aim is to gain an insight to the future outlook of the area so as to assess whether the project can fit into surrounding setting.
-Any conflict with statutory town plan(s) and any published land use plans shall be highlighted and appropriate follow-up action shall be recommended.
+Any conflict with statutory town plan(s) and any published land use plans shall be highlighted and appropriate follow-up action shall be recommended. - 3.6.5.4 The Applicant shall assess the visual impacts of the Project, in particular the visual impact of any noise barrier proposed by the EIA Study.
+Clear illustrations including mapping of visual impact is required.
+The assessment shall include: - (i) identification and plotting of visual envelope of the Project; - (ii) identification and description of the key groups of sensitive receivers within the visual envelope with regard to views from both ground level and elevated vantage points; - (iii) description of the visual compatibility of the Project with the surrounding and the existing and planned setting, and its